pdwaggoner/pdwaggoner.github.io/README.md

 ## Welcome!

-My name is Philip Waggoner and I am the Director of Data Science at [YouGov America](https://today.yougov.com/?utm_source=twitter&utm_medium=twitter_link&utm_campaign=profile_bio_link){:target="_blank"}, and an Adjunct Professor of Data Science at the [University of Virginia](https://datascience.virginia.edu/){:target="_blank"}.
+My name is Philip Waggoner and I am the Director of Data Science at [YouGov America](https://today.yougov.com/?utm_source=twitter&utm_medium=twitter_link&utm_campaign=profile_bio_link){:target="_blank"}, and an Adjunct Professor of Data Science at Northwestern University, and the University of Virginia.

 I am also a research scholar at the Institute for Social and Economic Research and Policy at [Columbia University](http://iserp.columbia.edu/people/philip-d-waggoner){:target="_blank"}, where I have the pleasure of working a lot with [Robert Y. Shapiro](https://www.sipa.columbia.edu/faculty-research/faculty-directory/robert-shapiro){:target="_blank"}.

-Formerly, I was a data scientist at Edison Software (now Yipit Data), and before that a member of the graduate computational social science faculty at the University of Chicago.
+Formerly, I was a data scientist at Edison Software (now Yipit Data), and before that a "full-time academic" as a member of the graduate computational social science faculty at the University of Chicago.
 Some of my old courses can be found [here](/Teach.md).

 For more information, see my [resume](https://www.dropbox.com/s/0eq237s7arqh7yv/Philip%20Waggoner_Resume.pdf?dl=0){:target="_blank"} (short) or [CV](https://www.dropbox.com/s/ikt228v5lmobro2/Philip%20Waggoner_CV.pdf?dl=0){:target="_blank"} (long).